sbt/sbt-dynver/README.md

     git tag -a v0.0.1 -m "Initial version tag for sbt-dynver"

-or change the value of `dynverTagPrefix` to allow for custom prefixes of the git tags:
+or change the value of `dynverVTagPrefix in ThisBuild` to remove the requirement for the v-prefix:

-    dynverTagPrefix := "foo-v"
+    dynverVTagPrefix in ThisBuild := false

+or, more generally, use `dynverTagPrefix in ThisBuild` to fully customising tag prefixes, for example:

+    dynverTagPrefix in ThisBuild := "foo-" // our tags have the format foo-<version>, e.g. foo-1.2.3

 ## Tasks